brodieG/fansi/DEVNOTES.md

 ## Todo

+* How to deal with wraps of `"hello \033[33;44m world"`.
+Notice extra space.
+* Once we add isolate, make sure that trailing sequences are not omitted if the end is not isolated.
 * Make sure we don't accidentally omit a non-SGR sequence because it's terminal.
 * Test combinations of escape sequences, including with errors (e.g. a correct SGR with an invalid code).